SMEs and Marketing Consultants: Collaborating for Sustainable Impact

 Flunch: A Drastic Reduction in Plastic Waste

-The case of Flunch serves as a compelling example of how a company can leverage a consultant’s expertise to adopt more sustainable practices.
+Flunch serves as a compelling example of how a company can structure itself to adopt more sustainable practices, potentially with the support of internal or external expertise.
 Faced with heavy reliance on single-use plastics, Flunch recognized an opportunity to reduce its environmental footprint.
-With the guidance of consultants, the company conducted a comprehensive audit of its operational practices to identify key areas for improvement.

 This assessment led to the creation of a step-by-step action plan, including the elimination of plastic straws and cutlery in favor of biodegradable alternatives.
-Additionally, consultants worked to raise awareness among internal teams, fostering a collective commitment to these objectives.
 The results were impressive: 52 tons of plastic eliminated in just one year, significantly improving the brand’s reputation among eco-conscious consumers.
 This example highlights the value of a structured, collaborative approach in achieving CSR goals.

 Monoprix: Moving from Paper Catalogs to a Digital-First Strategy

-With the help of a responsible marketing expert, Monoprix assessed the impact of this practice and explored digital alternatives.
+Monoprix took both an environmental and economic step by ending the distribution of its printed catalogs.
+The retailer, which had been circulating thousands of paper leaflets each year, decided to focus on digital formats instead.
+This transition significantly reduced printing costs and environmental impact.
+According to Monoprix, the digital catalog has an environmental footprint four times lower than its paper equivalent.
 The company developed a strategy focused on mobile-first solutions, including promotional offers accessible via a dedicated mobile app and targeted email campaigns.
 This transition eliminated the need for paper catalogs while ensuring customers could still access promotional content efficiently.

 To facilitate adoption, the initiative was accompanied by team training, ensuring a smooth shift toward digital practices.
 The benefits were substantial: 2,400 tons of paper saved annually, a significant reduction in operational costs, and an enhanced brand image among an increasingly eco-conscious consumer base.